-There are clearly a myriad of factors that determine whether or not a group succeeds.
+1. There is clearly a myriad of factors that determine whether or not a group succeeds.
 What is the most influential?

 An intervention that enhances this behaviour may serve to impede group success.